 (Posted May 2023)

-At this point, most of you have two weeks of studying ahead of you before the CFE.
+At this point, most of you have two weeks of studying ahead of you before the CPA Common Final Examination (CFE).
 While it may seem like so little time is left, there is still time to improve your results and refine your case writing skills.
 Your study plan probably still includes one or two Day 1 and Day 2 cases and four to five CFE Day 3 cases (between Capstone 2 and the Densmore study plan).
 That is a lot of learning to work through!

 You may be tired and getting a bit frustrated sitting at RCs and still too many NCs.
 That is normal.
 We have had lots of you reach out and say that you seem stuck at RC.
 Ask yourself: How close are your RCs to a C?
 Is it just that one more thing you need to move up?
 Guess what…over the next 10 – 14 days, you will figure out how to add in that “one more thing” if you continue to give each debrief exactly what it needs.